stormpath/stormpath-laravel/README.md

 [![Latest Unstable Version](https://poser.pugx.org/stormpath/laravel/v/unstable.svg)](https://packagist.org/packages/stormpath/laravel)
 [![License](https://poser.pugx.org/stormpath/laravel/license.svg)](https://packagist.org/packages/stormpath/laravel)

-# THIS PACKAGE IS UNDER INITIAL DEVELOPMENT
-Please do not use this in production and know that things may be changed or removed without notice.

 ## Support
 If you are having issues with this package, please feel free to submit an issue on this github repository.
 If it is an issue you are having that needs a little more private attention, please feel free to contact us at